 - Be a resident of one of the 16 SREB states

-- Select a program eligible for residents of your home state
+- Select a program eligible for residents of your home state (students with dual majors are not eligible for the ACM program)

 - Complete the admission process at the institution offering the eligible Academic Common Market program.